palm86/hex_flora/priv/specimens/satyrium_erectum.md

 ### Distribution in the Hex

-Dry sandstone, clay, or sandy flats in Hex River Arid Alluvial Fynbos and De Doorns Sandstone Fynbos.
+Dry sandstone, clay, or sandy flats in Hex River Arid Alluvium Fynbos and De Doorns Sandstone Fynbos.

 ### References